Anviking/Decodable/README.md

 ```

 ## Tips
+- You can use `try? json => "key"`
+- You can use `Decodable` with classes.
+Just make sure to either call a `required` initializer on self (e.g `self.init`) and return `Self`, or make your class `final`. ( [This](http://stackoverflow.com/questions/26495586/best-practice-to-implement-a-failable-initializer-in-swift) might be a problem though)
-The `Decodable`-protocol and the `=>`-operator should in no way make you committed to use them everywhere.
+- The `Decodable`-protocol and the `=>`-operator should in no way make you committed to use them everywhere.

 For example you could...

 - Skip adapting the `Decodable` protocol, and parse things differently depending on the context (like `defaultBranch` in the example code).
+- Make your own protocols!
 - Create your own throwing decode-functions, e.g for `NSDate`, or convenience-extensions with your own date-formatter.
 ```swift
 public class func decode(json: AnyObject) throws -> Self {